Get the latest, first

 A recent Kubernetes Benchmark Report 2023 shows an overall trend of worsening configuration issues across the surveyed organizations.
 In addition, there are concerns over the increased complexity of administering security and continuous threat analysis.
 The CIS Benchmark helps with this by offering actionable recommendations and security practices that encompass various aspects of cluster security, including node hardening, code security, and access controls.

 While adopting recommendations of the benchmark is often a good starting point, maintaining a robust security posture is a continuous process.
 CIS-compliance tools help reduce manual efforts and the likelihood of error when implementing these guidelines.
-Some of these tools also automate vulnerability assessment and remediation fixes for building secure clusters, subsequently minimizing the manual overhead and time invested towards cybersecurity readiness.
+Some of these tools also automate vulnerability assessment and remediation fixes for building secure clusters, subsequently minimizing the manual overhead and time invested toward cybersecurity readiness.